The Enumeration of Cyclic MNOLS: Algorithms

 There has been a history of errors in the enumeration of Latin squares (this history is described in \cite{smallLS}).
-As such, it has become standard practice in the enumeration of Latin squares and related structures to run at least two distinct programs to enumerate using two different methods, and check the results are identical.
-We present 3 different algorithms that when implemented independently by two authors arrived at the same results for $\mu \geq 2$ and $n \leq 14$.
-One of these algorithms when implemented by one author found a result for $\mu \geq 2$ and $n = 16$.
+As such, it has become standard practice in the enumeration of Latin squares and related structures to enumerate using multiple different methods and check the results are identical.
+We present an algorithm that completed the enumeration of $(\mu,n)$-difference sets that were unique up to set-isotopism for $\mu \geq 2$ and $n \leq 18$, which includes information about $\text{Is}_l(\mathcal{L})$, $\text{Red}_s(\mathcal{L})$, and $\text{Red}_l(\mathcal{L})$ for each $(\mu,n)$-difference set $\mathcal{L}$.
+This information can be used to deduce the number of list-reduced $(\mu,n)$-difference sets.
+The program also includes a second method to count the number of list-reduced $(\mu,n)$-difference sets by another method, meaning we have a way of verifying the accuracy of our results.

-Any cyclic Latin square can be generated by its first column.
-As such, we look for lists of $\mu$ columns of size $n$ that can generate lists of $\mu$ cyclic $MNOLS$ of order $n$.

-Algorithm A constructs all list-reduced lists of $\overline{\mu}$ cyclic $MNOLS$ of order $n$.
-Algorithm B and Algorithm C will only construct the set-canonical representations of each set-isotopy class, with the difference being that Algorithm B uses a basic depth first search, while Algorithm C saves information of those cyclic Latin squares that may be used, and uses that to reduce repeated calculations.

-Algorithm A works by using the canonical representation of a list-reduced class of $(\overline{\mu}-1)$ cyclic $MNOLS$ of order $n$, and adding possible cyclic Latin squares in order to yield lists of $\overline{\mu}$ cyclic $MNOLS$ of order $n$ that are list-reduced, where $2 \leq \overline{\mu} \leq \mu$.
-In the case the result is set-canonical, we calculate $ |Red_s(\mathcal{L})|$, $ |Is_l(\mathcal{L})|$, and $ |Is_s(\mathcal{L})|$.
-Whether or not the result was set-canonical, we continue to add more cyclic Latin squares recursively.
-After completion, we merge the results and use Lemma \ref{totalClasses} to find the total number of classes.

-Algorithm B works by using the set-canonical representation of a set-isotopy class of $(\overline{\mu} - 1)$ cyclic $MNOLS$ of order $n$, and adding possible cyclic Latin squares in order to yield lists of $\overline{\mu}$ cyclic $MNOLS$ of order $n$ before checking whether the resulting lists are set-canonical, where $2 \leq \overline{\mu} \leq \mu$.
-If a result, say $\mathcal{L}$, is set-canonical, it is the canonical representation of a set-isotopy class of $\overline{\mu}$ cyclic $MNOLS$ of order $n$.
-In such a case, we calculate $ |Red_s(\mathcal{L})|$, $ |Is_l(\mathcal{L})|$, and $|Is_s(\mathcal{L})|$, before continuing to add more cyclic Latin squares recursively.
-After completion, we merge the results and use Lemma \ref{totalClasses} to find the total number of classes.